 Rather than trying to make customers more loyal by wowing them, companies should aim to mitigate disloyalty by making service a low-effort experience.
 While delighting customers is proven not to have a true impact on loyalty; reducing their effort—the work they must do to get their problem solved—does.
 In other words, customers want their problems fixed the first time they reach out for assistance, whether that be via phone call, chat or email.

-The concept advocacy—this is when reps use language that sends the customer the message that you are on the customer’s side of the issue and are going to advocate for them to reach a positive resolution—has the largest impact on reducing customer effort.
+The concept of advocacy—this is when reps use language that sends the customer the message that you are on the customer’s side of the issue and are going to advocate for them to reach a positive resolution—has the largest impact on reducing customer effort.

 Be on the lookout for controllers over empathizers for customer service roles.
 Controllers give the most low-effort experience as they lead with expertise.